gh-davidr/NightscoutLoader/README.md

 ### Installation Guide for Nightscout use

-1. Check your version of Java at this [link] (https://java.com/en/download/help/version_manual.xml)
+1. Check your version of Java at this [link](https://java.com/en/download/help/version_manual.xml)
 1. Download the application from the [Nightscout Loader](https://david50703.wixsite.com/nightscoutloader) page.
-  1. Latest stable version always available [here] (https://david50703.wixsite.com/nightscoutloader).
+  1. Latest stable version always available [here](https://david50703.wixsite.com/nightscoutloader).
   1. Occassionally, an early beta version is made available with fixes on the stable version or access to upcoming features.
 2. Copy the NightScoutLoader.jar file to your desktop
 3. Launch the application by double-clicking the icon on your desktop.